 After doing your research, you should have a ballpark idea of how much you could realistically sell the guitar for if you tried to actually sell it yourself to a private party.
 Now, decide how much less than that amount you’d be willing to accept from the music store.
 What is the rock-bottom amount you’d feel good walking out of that store with without feeling like you were taken advantage of?
 To take some of the emotion out of all this, math comes to our rescue.

-For our example here, let’s say you’ve come to the conclusion that you’d be able to sell the guitar yourself for $350.
-In other words, the value of the guitar is about $350.
+For our example here, let’s say you’ve come to the conclusion that you’d be able to sell the guitar for $350 if you went to the trouble of selling it privately (to an actual person, not a music store).

 Now, you need to do some soul-searching and decide how much less than $350 you’d be happy with.
 Music stores will generally offer about 50% – 60% (if you’re lucky) of what they think they can sell the guitar for.
 An optimistic assumption is that they’ll arrive at roughly the same final-sales-value that you did: $350.
 So, in a best-case-scenario where they offer 60% of that amount, you’d only get $210 for your $350 guitar.
 Confused?
 The math looks like this: